 The answer depends on the age of the tree or shrub.
 Newly planted trees and shrubs need regular watering for approximately two years to help establish roots.
 Mature trees and shrubs native to Minnesota do not require frequent watering unless there are drought conditions.
-During long periods without rainfall, such as the drought in the summer of 2021, trees and shrubs may experience decline or die without supplemental irrigation.
-As changes in our climate patterns continue, this may become a more frequent need for homeowners to protect their landscape assets.
+During long periods without rainfall, such as the drought through 2021 and 2022, trees and shrubs may experience decline or die without supplemental irrigation.

 How often should I water a newly planted tree or shrub?